fanninch/todo_list/README.md

 ## Stretch Goals (Optional)
 - Add `--json` output mode for commands that display data.
 - Support priorities, due dates, tags, and filtering.
-- Implement simple unit tests for core operations.
 - Add `export`/`import` commands.

----

-## Getting Started (Quick Setup)
-1. Clone your project repository.
-2. Create and activate a virtual environment.
-3. Implement the CLI according to this README.
-4. Build the wheel and install it locally.
-5. Verify commands with `todo --help` and the examples above.

 Good luck, and have fun building! 🎯